Ask a Napa Winemaker: What Most Visitors Get Wrong About Wine Country

 What's overrated?

-I'm going to get in trouble for this.
-But: the cult wine obsession.
-People spend hours trying to get on allocation lists for wines they've never tasted because someone told them it's exclusive.
+Here's the take that ruffles feathers: the cult-wine obsession.
+People burn hours chasing allocation lists for wines they've never tasted because someone called them exclusive.
 Exclusivity isn't a flavor.

-And some of the highest-priced tasting experiences ($100-150 per person) are more about the real estate than the wine.
-A beautiful tasting room with mountain views is wonderful, but the wine in the glass is what matters.
-Some of the best wines in the valley come from unglamorous concrete buildings on the Silverado Trail.
+And some of the priciest tasting experiences ($100-150 per person) are more about the real estate than the wine.
+A beautiful tasting room with mountain views is wonderful, but what's in the glass is what matters.
+Some of the best wines in the valley come out of unglamorous concrete buildings on the Silverado Trail.

 What's underrated?

-The small, family-owned wineries that don't have tasting rooms — they sell direct from the barrel or by appointment only.
+The small, family-owned wineries with no tasting room — selling direct from the barrel or by appointment only.
 Production of 500-2,000 cases.
 The winemaker pours personally.
-These are harder to find but infinitely more personal.
+Harder to find, infinitely more personal.

-Also underrated: the food scene.
-People come to Napa for wine and discover that the food rivals anywhere in California.
+Underrated too: the food scene.
+People come for wine and discover the food rivals anywhere in California.
 Oxbow Public Market is a treasure.
 Bouchon Bakery is flawless.
-The farmstead restaurants that source from Napa Valley farms are doing some of the most interesting cooking in the state.
+The farmstead restaurants sourcing from Napa Valley farms are doing some of the most interesting cooking in the state.

-DUI enforcement in Napa County is strict, and after three to four winery tastings you're well over the legal limit even if you feel fine.
+DUI enforcement in Napa County is strict, and after three to four tastings you're well over the legal limit even when you feel fine.
 Arrange a driver.

-Private driver: $60-80/hour, 4-hour minimum.
-Worth splitting with another couple.
-Napa Valley Wine Trolley: $150/person for a group tour with included tastings.
-Bike tours (Napa Valley Bike Tours, $45/day rental) work for the flat valley floor if you're disciplined about the riding-after-drinking thing.
+Private driver: $60-80/hour, 4-hour minimum — worth splitting with another couple.
+Napa Valley Wine Trolley: $150/person for a group tour with tastings included.
+Bike tours (Napa Valley Bike Tours, $45/day rental) suit the flat valley floor, as long as you stay disciplined about the riding-after-drinking thing.
+Uber and Lyft exist, but weekend surge pricing is brutal.

 Best time of year?

 September through November.
 Harvest season — the crush.
-The vineyards are heavy with fruit, the cellar doors are busy with production, and the energy in the valley is electric.
+The vineyards hang heavy with fruit, the cellar doors stay busy with production, and the energy in the valley turns electric.
 This is when wine country feels most alive.

-The catch: it's also the busiest period for the wineries, so tasting room attention may be divided.
-But the trade-off of seeing actual winemaking in action is worth it.
+The catch: it's also the busiest stretch, so tasting-room attention can get divided.
+But trading a little focus for the sight of actual winemaking in motion is worth it.

 March through May is the quiet secret — wildflowers, mustard blooming between the vine rows, fewer tourists, and the wineries' full attention.

 The fruit.
-Everything else about Napa — the prices, the traffic, the Instagram culture — I could live without.
-But the Cabernet grapes that come off the hillside above our estate in late October, after a season of fog and sun and the specific alchemy of this valley's soil and climate — that fruit is extraordinary.
-It has been extraordinary for decades and it will be extraordinary long after the tasting fees hit $200.
+Everything else about Napa — the prices, the traffic, the Instagram culture — is negotiable.
+But the Cabernet grapes that come off the hillsides in late October, after a season of fog and sun and the specific alchemy of this valley's soil and climate, are extraordinary.
+They've been extraordinary for decades, and they'll stay extraordinary long after tasting fees hit $200.

-Visitors looking to extend their California trip should consider Big Sur or San Francisco.
+Looking to extend your California trip?
+Point it toward Big Sur or San Francisco.

 The wine is the point.
 Everything else is scenery.